Help

 Tap on a show to open a dialog box for that show.
 It contains a list of all its recently archived episodes, ordered by date.
 You can also follow the show from here (see later).

 Tap on an episode to show the episode’s playlist and archived comments .
-Tap the listen button to play this episode, either now (interrupting what is currently playing) or next (by enqueueing the episode for playback after the currently episode finishes).
+Tap the listen button to play this episode, either now (interrupting what is currently playing) or next (by queuing the episode for playback after the current episode finishes).

 You can also get information about a specific track by tapping it.
 Play this track by tapping the play button in the toolbar of the popup sheet.
 Note that this requires the track to be timestamped.